 -

-If you’re over 200 lbs and dislike sink, favor the more stable builds (AeroFusion or Bamboo Charcoal).
+If you are over 200 lbs and dislike sink, start with AeroFusion or Bamboo Charcoal.

 FAQs